anthonyhamilton360/ostickets-prereqs/README.md

 <p>
 </p>
 <p>
-I start by creating a virtual machine using Microsoft Azure
+I start by creating a virtual machine using Microsoft Azure.
 </p>
 <br />